pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

 VNF Manager User Guide
 ======================

-Tacker VNF Manager (VNFM) component manages the life-cycle of a Virtual Network Function (VNF).
+Apmec VNF Manager (VNFM) component manages the life-cycle of a Virtual Network Function (VNF).
 VNFM takes care of deployment, monitoring, scaling and removal of VNFs on a Virtual Infrastructure Manager (VIM).